Join or start a local anti-incineration campaign

 - Promote re-use networks such as Freegle and Freecycle, including to those seeking bulky waste collection

 - Enhancing their commitment to green procurement and give preference to buying items that can be (or that have been) recycled

 - Providing a free garden waste service for grass cuttings and hedge trimmings

 - Introducing kerbside glass collection

-One source of inspiration is ‘A Circular Economy / Zero Waste Strategy for Derry City and Strabane District Council‘ produced by Eunomia for Derry City and Strabane District Council and Zero Waste North West, which includes recommended policies such as:
+One source of inspiration is ‘A Circular Economy / Zero Waste Strategy for Derry City and Strabane District Council‘ produced by Eunomia for Derry City and Strabane District Council and Zero Waste North West (and adopted by the Councils in December 2017), which includes recommended policies such as: